Sustainable materials use and disposal (conservation of cultural heritage): Life Cycle Assessment

 Life Cycle Assessment has been somewhat applied for measuring the environmental impact of conservation materials to aid in sustainable decision-making.
 Life cycle assessment calculates the environmental impact of materials, for example energy, water use or greenhouse gas emissions across their lifetimes, from raw material extraction to disposal.
 As a holistic methodology, life cycle assessment considers a wider range of environmental impacts when compared with other similar methods such as carbon footprints and can be used to holistically identify 'hotspots' in environmental impacts.

 The usefulness of LCA for assessing the impacts of conservation materials and chemicals.
 Members of the American Institute for Conservation have led a project investigating life cycle assessment in an American conservation context.
 The results of LCA have been used to achieve sustainable improvements in lighting, packing and museums loans.
 A key outcome has been the development of a carbon calculator and library of case studies based on life cycle assessment results.

+Green initiatives in cultural heritage conservation: the Green Conservation Cluster

+The Green Conservation Cluster is a European collaborative platform dedicated to advancing environmentally sustainable materials, technologies, and practices in cultural heritage conservation.
+Established under Horizon Europe in 2022, the cluster brought together three major research projects, GoGreen, MOXY, and GreenArt, all funded under the call for Green Conservation Technologies.
+Although each project operated independently, they are united by “a shared goal to develop and promote environmentally responsible conservation materials, decision-making, and practices.”